D-Lawson/ms2-training-company/README.md

 * Provide employees with an efficient way to capture and submit information at the end of their shift
 * Receive accurate and timely information relating to employee work activity and company activities
+* Collect mileage information for expenses claims
-* Improve effectiveness of systems for capturing and recording information.
+* Improve effectiveness of systems for capturing and recording information
 * Improve employee productivity